jeebak/fzf-configs/README.md

   CTRL-W: git show -w --word-diff ...
   Enter:  git show ...

-CTRL-G CTRL-S for stashes # NOTE: this will offer to "en-stash" when invoked
+CTRL-G CTRL-S for stashes # NOTE: this will offer to "en-stash" some or all files when invoked
   CTRL-B: git stash branch <branchname>
   CTRL-O: git stash pop
   CTRL-Y: git stash apply